 In addition to all of this, cryptocurrency investors attempt to hedge their exposure by diversifying their portfolio of digital coins.
 As a result, approximately 18% of people buying Litecoin use Bitcoin, strengthening the demand for Litecoin and cementing it as a major player in the cryptocurrency space.

 For all of these reasons, it should come as no surprise that the price of a single Litecoin is expected to hit the 1000 dollar mark, if not surpass it.
 The problem is the fact that other coins doing the same thing are growing, and take the market share as it happened with Ripple and Cardano in the last couple of weeks.

-I am a bit confused to be honest and I don’t understand exactly why Litecoin value is so low.
+As already said, I am a bit confused to be honest and I don’t understand exactly why Litecoin value is so low.
 Because if I look at the number of coins versus market capitalisation is easy to say that at 100 billion capitalisation the price could jump to $2,500, does it make sense?